Ace the Interview = Find a Job !

 5. Be confident and strong in your body language.

 People will judge you within 10 seconds as you appear either online or in a room.
-Pull yourself up to a tall pose, look them straight in the eye with a smile and give a firm hand-shake, if you’re present…or a warm greeting if you’re online.
-This will make your interviewer initially warm to you, get them listening more attentively and enjoy talking to you – the perfect start to any interview.
+Pull yourself up to a tall pose, look them straight in the eye with a smile and give a firm hand-shake, if you’re physically present, or give them a warm greeting if you’re online.
+This will make your interviewer initially warm to you, get them listening more attentively and enjoy talking to you, which is of course the perfect start to any interview.

 I hope this has been helpful – now all you need to do is put it into practice…and never forget, practice makes perfect!